 This program is funded through the Strengthening Career and Technical Education for the 21st Century Act.

-The following activities are considered to be the primary uses for which laptops are reserved:
+The following activities are considered to be the primary uses for which laptop or Wi-Fi hotspot are reserved:

 - Searching of library catalogs, online or electronic databases.